 Seatran Discovery

-Speed ferry + car ferry
+Speed ferry and car ferry

 PP Ferry (Phi Phi Ferry)